madhav1991/LogViewer/README.md

 - Advantages:

-    - Streamlined data flow: Fetch API with Streams lets you process data as it arrives, reducing load time.
+    - Streamlined data flow: The Fetch API with Streams lets you process data as it arrives, reducing load time.
-    - Improved user experience: Logs appear incrementally on the screen, without waiting for the full file.
+    - Improved user experience: Logs appear incrementally on the screen without waiting for the full file.

 - Disadvantages: